-Proper comparison is key when considering supine vs. upright imagingPosted on: 01.19.17
+Proper comparison is key when considering supine vs. upright imagingPosted on: 01.19.17 by Digirad

 Cardiologists and their patients are learning more than ever about the benefits and limitations of supine vs. upright positioning for nuclear diagnostic imaging.
 While horizontal, face-up scans taken while patients are lying flat is the traditional method, upright imaging is a well-established method that has gained popularity, most likely due to the comfort and ease of use it offers to both the patient and the technologist.